PredixDev/MobileExample-iOS-PredixMobileWithReactNative/README.md

 # MobileExample-iOS-PredixMobileWithReactNative

 This example Predix Mobile app container demonstrates how a developer might use [React Native](https://facebook.github.io/react-native/) to extend Predix Mobile.
+To get started, follow this documentation:
+* [Get Started with the Mobile Service and Mobile SDK] (https://www.predix.io/docs#rae4EfJ6)
+* [Running the Predix Mobile Sample App] (https://www.predix.io/docs#EGUzWwcC)
+* [Creating a Mobile Hello World Webapp] (https://www.predix.io/docs#DrBWuHkl)

 This simple project demonstrates calling a Predix Mobile client service from React Native, and also subscribing to a notification, receiving data from Predix Mobile notifications in your React Native javascript code.